 Salespeople, on the other hand, may not be so inclined to pay close attention to their training.
 Sales training has a bad reputation — too often it is outdated, irrelevant and a waste of sellers’ valuable time.
 But in reality, training done right is the key to unlocking your team’s potential.
 While your salespeople’s lives may not be on the line, their success is — and it’s up to you as the enablement professional to provide valuable training so that they too can conquer any mountain.

-In Chapter 1 of the Definitive Guide to Sales Training and Coaching, we outlined the Path to Mastery, a systematic approach for embedding new behaviors in a revenue organization.
+In Chapter 1 of the Definitive Guide to Sales Training and Coaching, we outlined the Path to Mastery, a systematic approach for embedding new behaviours in a revenue organisation.
 Now, we’re unveiling Chapter 2.
 This section dives deep into how to create high-impact training that your audience gets excited about taking — and it all starts with training the way people want to learn.

 The best thing that you as a developer of training can do to build a great product is to put yourself in the shoes of the learner.
 Let’s get started by exploring the five questions to ask to ensure your training is effective.